zeen101/issuem/readme.txt

 * IssueM is GPL

 == Changelog ==
+= 1.2.4 =
+* Updating POT file
+* Added new filter for leaky paywall to restrict PDF downloads
+* Fixed article category sorting bug
+* Fixed article import bug with Issue's missing meta data
+* Added fix for query reset on widgets
+* Added fix for category ordering in shortcode
+* Updating some CSS and tested up to version
+* Added option for the [issuem_archives] shortcode to generate issue urls using get_term_link instead of based on the shortcode page with a backup to the previous links in the event of an error

 = 1.2.3 =
 * Added integration for upcoming Issue to PDF plugin
 * General Code Cleanup